SIRREG001/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs deletes all files in the current working directory that ends with ~ 102-tree creates a directory welcom/, welcome/to, welcome/to/school in the current directory 103-commas lists all the files in the directory separated by commas
+101-clean_emacs deletes all files in the current working directory that ends with ~ 102-tree creates a directory welcom/, welcome/to, welcome/to/school in the current directory 103-commas lists all the files in the directory separated by commas school.mgc is a magic file that works with the command file to detect School data files